Old-fashioned roses :

 Ulrich Brunner Fils (1881)

 Hybrid Perpetual.
 One of the best of the HPs, if you like bright flowers!
 Every thing about this rose is big!
 Tall arching growth, laxer than a lot of this group, better grown as a Climber.
-It repeats very well for an Old Fashioned rose, producing very bright cerise blooms with abundance and also has a big fragrance. available now
+It repeats very well for an Old Fashioned rose, producing very bright cerise blooms with abundance and also has a big fragrance. sold out

 Souvenir de la Malmaison (1843)